 In his Life Histories of North American Birds series, Arthur Cleveland Bent noted that the oriole is “perhaps the most skillful artisan of any North American bird.”
 Those lucky enough to see an oriole nest will most likely agree.
 It can take a week to ten days for the female to complete her nest.
 She’ll then lay three to seven pale eggs blotched with brown, which hatch in 11 to 14 days.
 The young remain in the nest for another 11 to 14 days, getting fed constantly by their parents, until they’re able to hop out onto a branch, exercise their wings, and then fledge.

-These colorful birds eat insects, fruit, and nectar, (and grape jelly!), and can help keep populations of pests such as gypsy moth caterpillars in check.
+These colorful birds eat insects, fruit, and nectar, (and grape jelly!), and can help keep populations of pests such as Lymantria dispar moth caterpillars in check.
 Agile members of the blackbird family, orioles can hang upside down and walk across twigs, or fly directly from perches to grab flying insects.
 Besides the “tea-dear-dear” song, orioles also give a series of chatters and scolding notes, which can alert you to their presence.